hanchau/glogging/content/post/understanding_hyperloglog.md

 ##### Intuition:

 The idea behind LogLog Estimation is to
-- Map your arbitrary stream to a uniformly distributed hash function,
+- Map the arbitrary stream to a uniformly distributed hash function,
 - Observe the bit pattern of the hash seen so far,
 - Make an Estimation attempt assuming the uniform distribution.